tardis-sn/tardis/docs/contributing/development/running_tests.rst

 .. warning::
+    In some cases you might have to update the regression data.
 The steps to update the regression data are outlined in the :ref:`update regression-data`.

 .. warning::
     The `tests workflow <https://github.com/tardis-sn/tardis/blob/master/.github/workflows/tests.yml>`_ runs on